Last week, the UK Government opted to close schools but said some schools should remain open so that key workers can continue to go to work.

 EDLounge means you can continue to learn virtually, meaning a range of benefits including less health risk.

-For more information or for a demonstration click here or complete the contact form below.
+For more information or for a demonstration click here.